Cloud-Collaborator/cloud-collaborator/README.md

 ## getting started

-make sure you have 'npm' or 'yarn' installed on your local maching
+make sure you have 'npm' or 'yarn' installed on your local machine

 to text the project on your local machine run :